 Our Family Centers are staffed with a team of family coaches who focus their efforts on supporting families engaged in other Neighborhood House programs.
 Family coaches work within specific program areas like youth literacy, adult education, food support and parent and early childhood education.

 Life Skills Education

-Programming gives families the tools they need to ensure long-term success.
-Topics vary depending on the interest of the community.
+These educational programs give families the tools they need to ensure long-term success.
+Topics vary depending on community interest.
 Past classes included the following topics:

 - Home weatherization